DarkSorrow/rn-google-signin/README.md

 - **Add a Google account**: Go to Settings > Accounts and add at least one Google account
 - Note: `addScopes()` is not supported on Android due to Credential Manager limitations
 - Note: On Android, `accessToken` in `getTokens()` returns the same value as `idToken` due to Credential Manager limitations

+**⚠️ Android UI Issue**: If `isSignedIn()` is triggering the credential picker unexpectedly, this is expected behavior on Android.
+The Google Credential Manager API is designed to show the credential picker when checking for credentials.
+Consider implementing your own sign-in state management as shown in the "Android Sign-In State Management" section above.

 ### iOS Issues